TylerSmall19/movie-theater-management/README.md

 If I began this project from scratch, I would avoid such thoughts from the start, clearly define an MVP and begin to design from a bottom-up approach, only adding models when my needs required it, as opposed to my niave approach of designing the models before the need arose.

+### Error Handling

+#### Using `find_by`

+I didn't get that complex with error handling, but I did use `find_by` on every route that needed it as opposed to `find` to support the ability to handle errors more gracefully than just throwing exceptions each time something isn't found.
+Using `find_by` would enable the later use of an if-gate or logical check in the controller or in the view to display different templates/data if the item isn't found.

+#### Custom Error Pages

+Customzed error pages (404, 422, 500, etc.) were not a main focus of mine.
+The rails error pages seemed to do a decent enough job for the task at hand, and the fact that not everything failed gracefully didn't concern me so much given it's "not a real-world problem".
+This was one of several features that I didn't feel would add enough overall to the app to justify the effort for the problem, so I ultimately opted to leave it out.

 ### End-User Feature Set

 The following features are tested and functional: